arnauorriols/timer-callbacks-with-celery/README.md

 As explained in [the Celery documentation](http://celery.readthedocs.org/en/latest/userguide/extending.html#timer-scheduling-events) these blueprints can be used to hook all we want to these differents stages.
-Then, We can use the timer in the Worker Blueprint to set callbacks to be called after some time.
+Then, We can use the timer in the Worker Blueprint to schedule callbacks to be called after some time.

 We may use the call_after() method of the timer, but there is one problem: